Soccer-Euro-Portugal penpix

 MIDFIELDERS

-of a fine left foot, he is a product of Sporting's academy.
-Once criticised for
+possesses a fine left foot, he is a product of Sporting's academy.
+Once

-concentrating more on fancy hairdos, than his game, he has matured since moving
+criticised for concentrating more on fancy hairdos, than his game, he has

-to Italy's Genoa and has been linked to a move to Inter.
-A free kick expert.
+matured since moving to Italy's Genoa and has been linked to a move to Inter.
+A

 and tactically astute midfielder, may have lost some of his former mobility, but